A children's book for grown-ups by Jon Evans

 Why are you doing this?

-There are a few reasons.
-I originally wanted to release my first published novel (Dark Places aka Trail of the Dead) online, but my publishers balked at that.
+Well, I originally wanted to release my first published novel (Dark Places aka Trail of the Dead) online, but my publishers balked at that.
 Then it occurred to me I could release Beasts of New York instead.
 And while it's an odd little book, I'm very, very fond of it, so I want to give it a chance to find an audience.

-Is BoNY going to be published in paper?
+Will BoNY be published in paper?

 I hope so, but I don't know when.
 My agents loved it, as did several publishers - but the conventional wisdom is that animal protagonists don't appeal to anyone over the age of 9, and (while it may not be apparent from the first few chapters) BoNY becomes much too dark and violent - or so publishers say - for that age group.
 So it's a tough sell.
 That said, I still cautiously expect it to eventually find a publisher.
+Yes!
+By The Porcupine's Quill, an excellent Canadian literary press (its founders were recently awarded the Order of Canada for their "significant and enduring contributions to Canadian literature") in March 2011.

 But you're putting the whole book up online for free.
 Doesn't that make it unpublishable?